CarInsurance.com Insights

 A driver with a history of traffic violations pays $809 more annually in Georgia than an individual with a clean driving record.

-Cheap car insurance in Georgia after a speeding ticket
+Cheap car insurance rates after a speeding ticket in Georgia

-If you have a speeding ticket on your Georgia driving record and you are looking for cheap car insurance, Auto-Owners offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $1,549 per year.
+If you’ve got a speeding ticket on your Georgia driving record and need affordable car insurance, Auto-Owners might be the answer.
+With an average annual rate of $1,549, Auto-Owners offers the cheapest full coverage auto insurance options for drivers with speeding tickets in Georgia.

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference